dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 One strange consequence of marrying Dart’s optional type semantics with a Java-like syntax is that you end up with a syntax for `catch` clauses that *looks* like a type annotation, but is very much not like a type annotation in Dart: Dart type annotations have no runtime effects, but the type in a `catch` clause is used at runtime to test against the thrown exception.

 This causes some confusion and some nasty syntactic corner cases.
-For example, if you just have `catch(foo)` does that mean “catch an exception of any type and bind it to `foo`” (which lines up with other parameters in Dart where the type annotation is optional), or does it mean “catch an exception of type `foo` and don’t bind it to a variable” (which is what it would mean in Java)?
+For example, if you just have `catch(foo)` does that mean "catch an exception of any type and bind it to `foo`" (which lines up with other parameters in Dart where the type annotation is optional), or does it mean "catch an exception of type `foo` and don’t bind it to a variable" (which is what it would mean in Java)?

 To avoid that, we decided that that syntax is invalid and you *must* do either `catch(var foo)` or `catch(foo someVar)` to be clear about your intent.
 But that’s definitely *not* the syntax for a parameter in Dart, so now users trip over *that.*